 GeneCards Summary for PCSK9 Gene

 PCSK9 (Proprotein Convertase Subtilisin/Kexin Type 9) is a Protein Coding gene.
-Diseases associated with PCSK9 include Hypercholesterolemia, Familial, 3 and Homozygous Familial Hypercholesterolemia.
-Among its related pathways are Metabolism and Neuroscience.
-GO annotations related to this gene include poly(A) RNA binding and protein self-association.
+Diseases associated with PCSK9 include Hypercholesterolemia, Autosomal Dominant, 3 and Homozygous Familial Hypercholesterolemia.
+Among its related pathways are Lipoprotein metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein self-association.

 UniProtKB/Swiss-Prot for PCSK9 Gene